DPCscience/WolakAndReid_GenGroupHowTo_SI6/README.md

    - **WolakAndReid_GenGroupHowTo_SuppInfo.pdf** is the original SuppInfo accompanying the journal article.

+   - **Wolak2017HowToGeneticGroupsQGAnimalModels.pdf** is the original published journal article.

    - Folders **asreml**, **ASRemlR**, **MCMCglmm**, and **wombat** contain the model/outputs for each of these software programs.

    - **MCMCglmm_modelDiet.R** is how I compressed the original `MCMCglmm` saved model objects (available from [dryad](http://www.datadryad.org/resource/doi:10.5061/dryad.jf7cr))